-Briarpatch Magazine publishes writing and artwork on a wide range of topics, including current events, grassroots activism, electoral politics, economic justice, ecology, labour, food security, gender equity, indigenous struggles, international solidarity, and other issues of political importance.
+Briarpatch Magazine publishes writing and artwork on a wide range of topics, including current events, grassroots activism, electoral politics, economic justice, ecology, labour, food security, gender equity, Indigenous struggles, international solidarity, and other issues of political importance.

-We welcome queries from unpublished writers, seasoned freelancers, front-line activists, and anyone else with a story to tell and a desire to tell it compellingly.
+We welcome pitches from unpublished writers, seasoned freelancers, front-line activists, and anyone else with a story to tell and a desire to tell it compellingly.
 We ask that you research your topic thoroughly, back up your expressed opinions with verifiable facts and persuasive arguments, interview a range of relevant sources as the topic requires, and hold on to relevant documentation for fact-checking purposes.
 Briarpatch seeks to explore complex issues in everyday language — please write for a progressive, non-specialist audience that may not necessarily share your assumptions or opinions.
-Include a short (one-line) biography at the end of your article.
+Include a short (one- or two-sentence) biography at the end of your article.

 If your work is accepted for publication, you can expect to participate in an intensive, collaborative editing process until consensus is reached between yourself and the editor on a final draft.
 On average, be prepared to take your submission through two or three rewrites over the course of a month.

-- $50 – Profiles, short essays, parting shots (generally <1000 words)
+- $150 – Profiles, short essays, reviews and reading lists, online-only articles, and parting shots (generally 1,500 words or less)

-- $100 – Feature stories, photo essays
+- $250 – Feature stories (generally 1,500-2,000 words) and photo essays

-- $150 – Research-based articles and investigative reportage (generally 1500-3000 words)
+- $350 – Research-based articles and investigative reporting with extensive primary research (generally 2,000-2,500 words)

-- March/April 2013: Unthemed — Query deadline: Closed
+- March/April 2024: Unthemed – Pitch deadline: November 1, 2023.

 Guidelines for specific departments